Altimetrik Introduces ALTi AIOS™: an AI Operating System

 The Need for Strategic Intervention

 Addressing technical debt isn’t merely a task for IT departments—it requires strategic intervention from leadership.
 Organizations must assess the scope of their technical debt, identify critical areas for improvement, and allocate resources to resolve them.
-During the webinar, Erickson emphasized the importance of cross-functional collaboration, noting that “real progress happens when business leaders, IT teams, and external partners work together to create scalable solutions.”
+During the webinar, Erickson emphasized the importance of cross-functional collaboration, noting that “real progress happens when business leaders, IT teams, and external partners work together to create scalable digital solutions.”

 Looking Ahead